niplav/site/bcis_and_alignment.md

 basically unlimited scaling and only slowly diminishing returns.
 And just as any new EA cause area must pass the first test of being more promising than GiveDirectly, so every alignment approach could be viewed as a competitor to interpretability work.
+Arguably, work on BCIs does not cross that threshold.

 ### “Merging” is Just Faster Interaction